 The benefits of skipping rope can be realized with any kind of cord or rope and a bit of persistence, without expensive training or equipment.
 Once you get in the habit of a skipping rope workout, you will surely find it an enjoyable part of your exercise routine that offers great value.

 Jumping rope is excellent for working every muscle group in the body.
 Each muscle works extra hard just to keep you upright and tightens your muscles with each repetition.
-It works the upper body as you turn
+It works the upper body as

 Stretching.
 For many women it’s an afterthought, something you might do after you’re done with other, more important exercise, if you remember or have time, which is usually never.
 Increasingly, however, scientists are finding that for health, well-being, and quality of life, flexibility should move off the back burner and to the forefront of our minds.

 In a recent study, Japanese researchers asked more than 500 women and men ages 20 to 83 to perform a “sit and reach” test, where they sit with legs extended and tried to touch their toes.
 They then examined their arteries for arterial stiffness, often a precursor to high blood pressure and heart disease.
 Turns out that after age 40, there’s a strong correlation between rigid muscles and stiff arteries.
 Specifically, those who had poor flexibility also had significantly stiffer artieries than their more limber peers.